-The console port provides a serial connection to the switch is required when logging into the switch for the first time.
+The console port provides a serial connection to the switch using a USB connector and is required when logging into the switch for the first time.
 By default, this connector provides a DCE console connection.

 Serial Connection Default Settings

 baud rate 9600

 parity none

 data bits (word size) 8

 stop bits 1